 Many states require boaters to obtain licenses or certificates before they can legally operate a vessel on the state’s public waterways.
 However, Florida does not require vessel operators to have licenses.

 You must be at least 14 years of age to operate a personal watercraft in Florida.
-Additionally, If you were born after January 1, 1988, you must take a boating safety course before you may legally operate a boat of more than 10 hp.
+Additionally, if you were born after January 1, 1988, you must take a boating safety course before you may legally operate a boat of more than 10 hp.
 Otherwise, there is no minimum age to operate a vessel on state waters.
-A knowledgeable accident lawyer can inform you of the boating laws in this area.
+A Wesley Chapel boat accident lawyer can inform you of the boating laws in this area.

 What Are The Common Types Of Boating Accidents?